What has changed related to the nutritional properties of fiber?

 We are constantly researching ingredients to find the very best for our #KickSugar candy, and we are super proud to include monk fruit in our Sweet Chews!
 Monk fruit is a low glycemic natural sweetener that adds a nice pop of sweetness.

 All five #KickSugar candies in the USA are 3 SmartPoints for the entire bag.

 What type of fiber are you using?

 As a result of a flurry of innovation we currently have a few different formulations on shelf.
 The type of fiber varies depending on the recipe and is shown in our ingredient list.
 We have evolved the type of fiber we use to align with the latest thinking on what constitutes a fiber.
 We have transitioned over to using a new type of soluble tapioca fiber and allulose in the U.S. If you have any specific questions, drop us a line at email@example.com!

 Do SmartSweets contain IMO?
 Why?

 Yes we use some IMO, also known as isomalto-oligosaccharides or soluble tapioca fiber from IMO.
-IMO is a kick ass replacement for the corn syrup that is found in traditional candy and plays an important role in our candy to allow us to kick as many grams as sugar as possible while not causing stomach upset.
+IMO is a kick ass replacement for the corn syrup that is found in traditional candy and plays an important role in our candy to allow us to kick as many grams of sugar as possible while not causing stomach upset.
 There has been some confusion around IMO due to evolving views on fiber.
 IMO used to be thought of as a fiber but is now viewed as a non digestible carb.
-A non-digestible carb simply means that digestive enzymes in our tummies do not react to the carb and turn into simple sugars, rather it passes through the body unprocessed - much like fiber does.
+A non-digestible carb simply means that digestive enzymes in our tummies do not react to the carb and turn into simple sugars but rather it passes through the body unprocessed - much like fiber does.